blabla1337/skf-flask/skf/markdown/code_examples/php/32-code_example--Input_validation--.md

 		/*
 		Verify the sanitizer pattern.
 In this case we want to use people's names so we also have want to allow input like: o'reily.
+		Don't forget to sanitise all other evil input first before allowing the user-input to process any further. you can achieve this by using the same type of check as used in the first example, exept we use another regex like:

+		/^['a-zA-Z0-9]+$/

 		*/
 		$array = array($pattern1);